Online Safety Grants Program – Round 2 recipients

 Audience

-The target audience will include primary aged school children and their teachers as well as early years centre staff and children aged 3–5, in remote, rural, and metropolitan regions across New South Wales, Northern Territory, Queensland, Tasmania and Victoria.
+Primary school aged children and their teachers, as well as early years centre staff and children aged 3 to 5 in remote, rural and metropolitan regions across New South Wales, Northern Territory, Queensland, Tasmania and Victoria.

 Funding